API Monetisation Models an Strategies

 2. Subscription

-Description: Services providers charge clients perpetually, and this could be daily, weekly, monthly, or even yearly for the API.
+Description: Service providers charge clients perpetually, and this could be daily, weekly, monthly, or even yearly for the API.

 Benefits: It is advantageous to the API provider in a way that they will be able to receive a steady income regularly without having to deal with issues, while the users can access the features without worrying about charges per call.